PrattFall/fusen/README.md

-# BBoard
+# Fusen

-Not a bulletin board, it's a local kanban board for personal projects!
+A local kanban board for personal projects!
+Fusen means 'sticky note' for non-weebs out there.
+At least that's what google translate tells me, and that's never steered anyone wrong before!

 Currently still in progress, but it has most other features you would expect: